 Important information for parents/guardians

-When a student reaches the age of 18 or begins attending a postsecondary institution (whichever occurs first), FERPA transfers the right of academic records access to the student.
-This removes automatic access by parents/guardians and limits the registrar's ability to provide confidential information by phone, fax or email to anyone, even the student.
+When a student reaches the age of 18 or begins attending a postsecondary institution (whichever occurs first), FERPA transfers the right of academic-records access to the student.
+This removes automatic access by parents/guardians and limits the Office of the Registrar's ability to provide confidential information by phone, fax or email to anyone, even the student.

 Requesting access to student records of dependents

-You may request access to your dependent's student records, including academic and financial, by completing and filing the Certification of Dependency form and providing the registrar's office with a copy of the first page of your federal income tax return.
+Students can submit a FERPA Authorization form on their mySFA and authorize whomever they would like.
+As an alternative, parents/guardians may request access to their dependent's student records, including academic and financial, by completing and filing the Certification of Dependency form and providing the registrar's office with a copy of the first page of the filer’s federal income tax return.

 Note: This process can be overridden by the student if the student restricts directory information.